julian-mateu/raspi-cluster/README.md

 NETWORK_PASSWORD="Your WiFi pass"
 EMAIL="your@email.com"
 ```
-1. (Repeat for each SD card) Connect the SD cards to the computer and run the script to flash them (update the global variables if you want a different OS version):
+1. (Repeat for each SD card) Connect the SD cards to the computer and run the script to flash them (update the global variables in the script itself if you want a different OS version):
     ```sh
     ./01-flash-ds-cards.sh
     ```